cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 With a larger uncertainty window the probability of contention is higher.
 If retries are observed, for example, with a 250 ms maximum offset, a user should expect more retries with a setting of 500 ms.

 As noted earlier, the size of the result set impacts the probability of retries.
 If an application client implements single statement transactions with a small result set, the server will auto-retry and the client will experience a relatively limited increase in the response time.
-Yet transactions with large result sets may “spill” the result set records to the client which would inevitably increase the probability of a retry and the cost of each retry as that retry error will be propagated to the client.
+Yet transactions with large result sets may “spill” the result set records to the client several times during the transaction, which would inevitably increase the probability of a retry and also turn it into a more costly client side retry, since server side auto-retry is only possible before the client gets any part of the result.

 #### Time Smoothing for Leap Second Handling